gideon59a/Hello-World/README.md

-# Hello-World
+# Hello-World - modified
-my first try of gitHub
+my first try of gitHub, after branching and editing the branch